xyncro/sites-freya.io/reference/machines/http/model.rst

 Handlers
 ^^^^^^^^

 Handlers are represented by boxes, showing the HTTP Staus Code associated with the handler by default.
-Colour is used to represent the semantic meaning of the HTTP results returned -- green for 2xx, yellow for 3xx, orange for 4xx and red for 5xx.
+Colour is used to represent the semantic meaning of the HTTP results returned -- green for 2xx, yellow for 3xx, orange for 4xx and dark orange for 5xx.

 There is a full reference for the HTTP machine :doc:`configuration/handlers`.